 If you do not want to use water you can leave saffron infused in broth, or in milk.
 It seems that the latter is an excellent enhancer of its aroma.

 After infusion time you can add it to your food.
-But only strictly one cooking is completed.
+But only strictly once the cooking is completed.
 Cooked saffron would lose much of its flavor and aroma.

-This is traditional method always used by the best and most experienced cooks.
+This is a traditional method always used by the best and most experienced chefs.

 But there is a much more effective method and known by a few.
 Try it!

 Initial part of the proceedings does not vary.
 Pulverize saffron and pour it into a cup.
-But now you don’t have to add hot water, but ice!
+But this

 Lay a couple of cubes in contact with saffron powder and let it melt at room temperature.
 Every now and then mix it.
 Once the ice is melted we assure you that your spice will be ready to give you the maximum of its yield.

-Saffron should be stored in a dry place and away from sources of light and heat.
+Saffron should be stored in a dry place, away from light and heat sources.
 It can be stored up to two years after harvest.
-Obviously over time organoleptic qualities lose power and product although doesn’t expire, has a lower yield than initial when it is just dried.
-Bright red color of the new harvest, over time, becomes darker.
+The product has no expiration date, but obviously over time its organoleptic qualities loose power and the product has a lower yield than just after having been dried.
+The bright red color of the new harvest, over time gets darker.